misra07/how_far/README.md

 # HowFar

 Crossplatform utility app:
-  - Automatically checks fuel prices in South Africa
+  - Automatically checks fuel prices in
   - Uses fuel prices to calculate how much a trip will cost the user
+  - Keep fuel prices current